quasipedia/ansible-dotfiles/README.md

 Currently there are two playbooks: **server** and **workstation**.  _Server_ only set console environment, and preferences / plugins for CLI commands;
-_workstation_ is a superset of _server_ and also install a number of software for the Gnome3 shell.
+_workstation_ is almost a superset of _server_ and install a number of software for the Gnome3 shell as well.

 ## Dependencies